FREQUENTLY ASKED QUESTIONS:

 A. Lion Fund seeks to accept students who are passionate about markets and enjoys discussing and researching businesses.
 While prior investment experiences are a plus, they are by no means a requirements.

-Q. Do I have to be a Financial Econ or an Economics major to join Lion Fund?
+Q. Do I have to be a Financial Economics or an Economics major to join Lion Fund?

 A. No, Lion Fund members have majored in a variety of subjects.
 While we believe that a solid foundation in finance and accounting is important to financial analysis, a diversity of thinking contributes to understanding the multiple perspectives of a situation that a good investment needs.
 Additionally, Lion Fund's extensive training program and education workshops can fill in the gaps.